Three Hot Housing Tips: Advice for Prospective AmeriCorps Members

 #1-Do your research and visit apartments

-Pro tip—when you visit the apartments, ask how much tenants normally spend on utilities like water and electricity and expect to pay around 60-100 dollars for electricity.
+Pro tip—when you visit the apartments, ask how much tenants normally spend on utilities like water and electricity and expect to pay around $60-100 for electricity.

 #2-Live centrally located

-While doing my research, I remember reading a bit of advice from a resource that a City Year alumni shared that said, “you can live in a bad apartment for a year but it’s hard to live far away for a whole year.”
-So while you don’t know what specific school you’ll serve at, you should still try to live as centrally located as you can for your first year.
-I wouldn’t recommend living downtown because parking is expensive and it isn’t really near the schools that we serve, but the office is downtown, and most busses go through the downtown area or so it seems.
-I found an apartment that was near a Hop Stop and it was only a 10 minute ride to the office.
+While doing my research, I remember reading a bit of advice from a resource that a City Year alum shared that said, “You can live in a bad apartment for a year, but it’s hard to live far away for a whole year.”
+So, while you don’t know what specific school you’ll serve at, you should still try to live as centrally located as you can for your first year.
+I wouldn’t recommend living downtown because parking is expensive, and it isn’t really near the schools that we serve, but the office is downtown, and most busses go through the downtown area or so it seems.
+I found an apartment that was near a Hop Stop, and it was only a 10-minute ride to the office.
 That being said, be aware of how you plan on getting around the city.
 And if you ride the bus, look on google maps for what busses you would take.
 If you’re driving/walking, then check out your commute.

 Still curious about what it’s like living in Milwaukee?
-Check-out this video featuring some City Year Milwaukee alumni.
+Check out this video featuring some City Year Milwaukee alums.

-Tiler Jewell proudly serves as a City Year Milwaukee AmeriCorps Member on the Roosevelt Middle School of the Arts team.
-She is originally from Bay City, MI and studied Communication and Creative Writing at Saginaw Valley State University before moving to Milwaukee.
-When asked why she serves with City Year she said, “I serve to create a positive environment for my students, and challenge the inequity of our education system to ensure every child receives the educational foundation they deserve.”
+Tiler Jewell proudly serves as a City Year Milwaukee AmeriCorps member on the Roosevelt Middle School of the Arts team.
+She is originally from Bay City, Michigan, and studied communication and creative writing at Saginaw Valley State University before moving to Milwaukee.
+When asked why she serves with City Year she said, “I serve to create a positive environment for my students and challenge the inequity of our education system to ensure every child receives the educational foundation they deserve.”

 Related stories